 The Best of Pembrokeshire – Wales

-For a walking holiday that contains a bit of everything for nearly every kind of traveler, look no further than The Best of Pembrokeshire walking tour from Macs Adventure.
+For a walking holiday in Wales that contains a bit of everything for nearly every kind of traveler, look no further than a Pembrokeshire coast walking tour.
 Located in southwestern Wales, Pembrokeshire is a county that is known for its diverse geography, which includes several bays, sandy beaches, ancient woodlands, estuaries, quarries, hills, moorland, and farmlands.

-Available only from April through October, the Best of Pembrokeshire walking tour is a seven day, eight night excursion through the Pembrokeshire Coast National Park that allows walkers to enjoy some of the most scenic landscapes and birdwatching opportunities in all of Wales.
+A walking tour through the Pembrokeshire Coast National Park allows walkers to enjoy some of the most scenic landscapes and birdwatching opportunities in all of Wales.

-The tour begins in the popular beach village of Dale, roughly six hours from London and four hours from Cardiff.
-From there, participants will make stops in the village of Marloes, Skomer Island (which is home to thousands of marine birds such as puffins, razorbills, and kittiwakes as well as mammals like seals and dolphins), the beautiful village of Solva, St. David’s (the smallest city in Britain and the home of the historic St. David’s Cathedral, which dates back to the 12th century), and either Whitesands Bay or Ramsey Island, depending on the route you take.
+Popular points of interest in the area include the beach village of Dale, roughly six hours from London and four hours from Cardiff.
+From there, walkers can make stops in the village of Marloes, Skomer Island (which is home to thousands of marine birds such as puffins, razorbills, and kittiwakes as well as mammals like seals and dolphins), the beautiful village of Solva, St. David’s (the smallest city in Britain and the home of the historic St. David’s Cathedral, which dates back to the 12th century), and either Whitesands Bay or Ramsey Island, depending on the route you take.

-Never fear, the route from Dale to your final destination is clearly marked with finger posts and acorn symbols, but it is strongly advised that participants be able to read a map and use a compass.
-It is also recommended that participants have a good level of walking fitness, as the walk is graded as moderate and contains some steep ascents and descents.
-Sections of the walk can be skipped, however, and rest days using the local tourist bus service are available.
-It is suggested that people wishing to participate in this walk, but aren’t currently engaged in an active lifestyle visit a good gym, draw up a training program with a personal trainer, or begin walking in hilly terrain regularly to prepare for the more challenging portions of the Best of Pembrokeshire walking tour.
+Never fear, there are routes in the area that are clearly marked with finger posts and acorn symbols, but it is strongly advised that walkers be able to read a map and use a compass.
+It is also recommended that participants who choose to walk the Pembrokeshire coast have a good level of walking fitness, as the walk is moderately difficult to navigate and contains some steep ascents and descents.
+It is suggested that people wishing to participate in any walk, but aren’t currently engaged in an active lifestyle visit a good gym and begin a fitness regimen, draw up a training program with a personal trainer, or begin walking in hilly terrain regularly to prepare for the more challenging areas that may arise during their walking tour.

-Those looking for a beautiful, well-organized coastal walk with dramatic natural scenery, terrific birdwatching, and excellent accommodations and food options, should look no further than Macs Adventure’s Best of Pembrokeshire walking tour.
+Those looking for a beautiful coastal walk with dramatic natural scenery, terrific birdwatching, and excellent accommodations and food options, should look no further than a Pembrokeshire walking tour.
 You won’t regret it!

 Loch Ness Circular – Scotland

 Perhaps the most famous lake in Great Britain, Loch Ness is a large and extremely deep freshwater lake, or loch, in the Scottish Highlands, with a surface area of 22 square miles and a maximum depth of 755 feet.
 Of course, this loch isn’t just famous because of its size; it’s also the reported home of the alleged Loch Ness Monster, a large, likely mythical serpent- or plesiosaur-like animal that has been occasionally sighted in the loch’s waters and along its banks since the sixth century A.D.
-But while the “monster” that makes this loch a source of fascination by many the world over may not be real, the Loch Ness Circular tour, provided by The Walking Holiday Company, very much exists.
+But while the “monster” that makes this loch a source of fascination by many the world over may not be real, exciting and thrilling walking tours of the Loch Ness area very much exist.

-The Loch Ness Circular is an easy, 81-mile-long walking holiday in the Great Glen area of the Scottish Highlands that can be completed within five to seven days.
-Beginning in Inverness, a city on Scotland’s northeast coast, the tour follows forest tracks and other paths and makes a complete circuit around the loch.
-Loch Ness Circular walkers will trek through several picturesque villages on their way around the large lake, including Dores, Inverfarigaig, Drumnadrochit, Fort Augustus, Invermoriston, and Foyers.
-Other points of interest that can be sighted from the tour include the ruins of Urquhart Castle, a former royal castle that overlooks the loch that was founded in the 13th century and played a role in the Wars of Scottish Independence, and the tour’s last stop, Inverness Castle.
+One of these is a roughly 80-mile-long walking holiday in the Great Glen area of the Scottish Highlands that can be completed within five to seven days.
+One of the best places to begin a walking tour in this area is Inverness, a city on Scotland’s northeast coast.
+From there, tours follow forest tracks and other paths and make a complete circuit around the loch.
+Walkers can trek through several quaint and friendly villages on their way around the large lake, including Dores, Inverfarigaig, Drumnadrochit, Fort Augustus, Invermoriston, and Foyers.
+Other points of interest that can be seen around the loch include the ruins of Urquhart Castle, a former royal castle overlooking the loch that was founded in the 13th century and played a role in the Wars of Scottish Independence, and Inverness Castle.

-While there probably won’t be any monster sightings on this tour, there are plenty of opportunities for wildlife enthusiasts to view much more common animals, including grouse, golden eagles, kites, goshawks, red deer, roe deer, otters, and red squirrels.
+While there probably won’t be any monster sightings on your walk, there are plenty of opportunities for wildlife enthusiasts to view much more common animals, including grouse, golden eagles, kites, goshawks, red deer, roe deer, otters, and red squirrels.
 Walkers interested in photography also have the opportunity to capture the wild beauty of the Scottish Highlands, whose dramatic landscape creates striking light and shadows.

-This unique trip around one of the world’s most fabled lakes offers something for just about everyone, making the Loch Ness Circular a walking tour that should not be missed.
+This unique trip around one of the world’s most fabled lakes offers something for just about everyone, making a Loch Ness walking tour one that should not be missed.

 Connemara Ramble – Ireland

 The emerald isle of Ireland has long been steeped in myths and legends involving ghosts, fairies, and magic.
-After you experience the final walking holiday on our list, the Connemara Ramble, it won’t be hard to see why this lush and mysterious island has captured the imaginations of locals and travelers for millennia.
+Once you experience a walking holiday here, it won’t be hard to see why this lush and mysterious island has captured the imaginations of locals and travelers for millennia.

-This sensational eight-day tour offered by Ramblers offers a wide variety of natural environments to explore, including forests, beaches, mountains, and more.
-History lovers will delight in the Connemara Ramble’s stops at ancient churches, abbeys, and forts that tell the story of this gorgeous area of the Irish coast.
+Walks through the Connemara area offer a wide variety of natural environments to explore, including forests, beaches, mountains, and more.
+History lovers will delight in stops at ancient churches, abbeys, and forts that tell the story of this gorgeous area of the Irish coast.

-The tour officially begins in the city of Galway, a harbor city that is also known as the City of the Tribes, before making its way through Brigit’s Gardens (a beautiful, award-winning botanical garden that takes visitors into the heart of Celtic mythology and heritage) on the way to Connemara.
-The excursion continues through mountains, rocky coastlines, beaches, archaeological sites, and around lakes over the next eight days and includes stops at notable locations such as Kylemore Abbey, Letterfrack National Park, the historical town of Westport (which was named the best place to live in Ireland in 2017), the small fishing village of Roundstone, and Gurteen Beach and Dog’s Bay, which are considered two of Ireland’s best beaches, while their surrounding area contain ecological, geological, and archaeological features of international importance.
-One of the last points of interest on the tour is Dún Aonghasa, a mysterious, prehistoric ring fort on the Aran Islands that is also an important archaeological site.
+Points of interest in the surrounding area include Galway, a harbor city that is also known as the City of the Tribes, and Brigit’s Gardens (a beautiful, award-winning botanical garden that takes visitors into the heart of Celtic mythology and heritage).
+The Connemara area includes mountains, rocky coastlines, beaches, archaeological sites, and picturesque lakes.
+Notable locations such as Kylemore Abbey, Letterfrack National Park, the historical town of Westport (which was named the best place to live in Ireland in 2017), the small fishing village of Roundstone, and Gurteen Beach and Dog’s Bay (two of Ireland’s best beaches) are must visits.
+The area around the beaches contains ecological, geological, and archaeological features of international importance.
+Another must-visit location for history lovers is Dún Aonghasa, a mysterious, prehistoric ring fort on the Aran Islands that is also an important archaeological site.

-Led by Michelle Hughes, an International Mountain Leader who enjoys teaching and playing songs on her fiddle for her tour groups, the Connemara Ramble is the tour for you if you want to experience the very best of the wilds of Ireland.
-After your tour ends, it wouldn’t be surprising at all if this rich, green island seems even more magical and mysterious to you than it did before you started.
+With so many sites to see and activities to take part in, a walk through Connemara for you if you want to experience the very best of the wilds of Ireland.
+After your walk ends, it wouldn’t be surprising at all if this rich, green island seems even more magical and mysterious to you than it did before you started.